fjrefluxx/DTN7-ESP/README.md

 7. If Flash storage is used, a custom partition table must be created.
 See [Storage Options](###storage).

-8. Use `Build, Flash and Monitor` (flame icon in the bottom row) to build the project, flash the ESP32 device and monitor its output.
+8. Use `Build, Flash and Monitor` (flame icon in the bottom row) to build the project, flash the ESP32 device, and monitor its output.

-    These step can also be run individually, see [Running an Example](/examples/README.md#running-an-example).
+    These steps can also be run individually, see [Running an Example](/examples/README.md#running-an-example).

 ### Basic Usage Example